Spiritual Warfare: The Devil and the Missionary

 Trevor Johnson has been laboring among the Northern Korowai since 2007.
-He has labored to evangelize the lost, plant churches, and train local pastors.

 What if you knew you had a prowler around your house, a mass murderer, someone known for his deception, manic evil intentions, and violence?
 Someone notorious for having absolutely no mercy, sizing others up for how best to destroy them.
 You would probably be terrified.

 The truth is, we all have such a prowler, His name is Satan: devil, serpent, father of lies, god of this world.

 Some Christians downplay his power, rationalizing that since God is in control, we really don’t have to worry about Satan or even how we should act.
 As long as we believe in Jesus, everything will be fine.
 Others take it too far in the opposite direction, seeing the devil “behind every tree,” and even blaming him when they succumb to temptation.